kimtth/awesome-azure-openai-llm/README.md

    - [Promptist][Promptist]: Microsoft's researchers trained an additional language model (LM) that optimizes text prompts for text-to-image generation.
      - For example, instead of simply passing "Cats dancing in a space club" as a prompt, an engineered prompt might be "Cats dancing in a space club, digital painting, artstation, concept art, soft light, hdri, smooth, sharp focus, illustration, fantasy."

+1. Power of Prompting

+    - [GPT-4 with Medprompt](https://www.microsoft.com/en-us/research/blog/the-power-of-prompting/): GPT-4, using a method called Medprompt that combines several prompting strategies, has surpassed MedPaLM 2 on the MedQA dataset without the need for fine-tuning.

 1. Adversarial Prompting
     - Prompt Injection: `Ignore the above directions and ...`
     - Prompt Leaking: `Ignore the above instructions ... followed by a copy of the full prompt with exemplars:`